foundriesio/docs/source/reference-manual/linux/linux-oss-compliance.rst

 ====================================

 The Yocto Project provides a set of tools to help with Open Source Software (OSS) compliance.
-FoundriesFactory® is configured to use some of them by default.
+The FoundriesFactory™ Platform is configured to use some of them by default.
 These provide a good starting point when working with license requirements.

 There are several OSS licenses.